How to Make Money with Google Ads

 Google Adsense: The Basics

-Using Internet search technology, Google will serve ads on web pages that are based on the specific content of that web page.
-For instance, if someone is on a webpage that's covering the latest golf tournament, Google will serve ads for golf clubs or golfing attire.
+Using Internet search technology, Google will serve ads that are relevant to the specific content of that web page.
+For instance, if someone is on a web page that's covering the latest golf tournament, Google will serve ads for golf clubs or golfing attire.
 If you own that site, you get paid every time someone clicks on that ad.
 Not too shabby.
 This is usually called CPC (Cost Per Click) advertising.

 The Major Benefits of Google Ads